pascallanger/DIY-Multiprotocol-TX-Module/README.md

 - Extended Fuse	0x05

 ##Troubleshooting

 ###LED status
 - off: program not running or a protocol selected with the associated module not installed.
 - slow blink: serial has been selected but no valid signal has been seen on the RX pin.
 - fast blink: bind in progress.
 - on: normal operation.

+###Bind
+Make sure to follow the following procedure: press the bind button, apply power and then release it after 1sec.
+The LED should be blinking fastly indicating a bind status and then fixed on.
+It's normal that the LED turns off when you press the bind button, this behavior is not controlled by the Atmega328.

+###Protocol selection
+For serial, leave all 4 selection pins unconnected.
+For PPM, connect 1 to 4 of the selection protocol pins to GND.
+The protocol/mode selection must be done before the power is applied.